kgashok/CodeOrDie/CoDE/docs/ProblemSets.md

   - Fibonacci numbers (non-memoized, and memoized)

 **Iteration 3**
- - Get a good mentor;
+ - Get a good mentor
+ 	- Stroustrup: "A good mentor is the best help a student can have; maybe that's why they are not easy to find.” http://buff.ly/Z4kqLr #4thR
 - Get more challenging problems
- - Solve it along with him - watch him over his shoulder
+	- Solve it along with him
+ 		- watch him over his shoulder
- -